Jechob/plugBot/README.md

 * Greet users when joining the room.
 * Auto-Skip songs longer than 7 minutes.
-* Auto-Skip songs voted "Meh" by more than 40% of audience.
+* Auto-Skip songs voted "Meh" by more than 40% of audience. - *Currently not working*
 * Chat commands - *Under Construction*
 * *More Coming Soon!*